Titubation is a type of involuntary tremor that occurs in the:

 These symptoms may worsen if you:

 Titubation is most often seen in older adults.
-Although age has nothing to do with this condition, your risk for developing neurological conditions may increase with age.
-Titubation can occur in people of all ages — even in young children.
+Your risk for developing neurological conditions may increase with age, but titubation can occur in people of all ages — even in young children.

 Neurological conditions can cause titubation.
 It’s often seen in people who have the following conditions: